-Seth W. Norton is currently the Jean and E. Floyd Kvamme Professor of Political Economy and former Director of the Wheaton College Center for Economics, Government, and Public Policy.
-Norton holds a B.A. degree in history from Northwestern University, a M.A. in public policy from the University of Wisconsin, a M.B.A. in finance and industrial relations, and a Ph.D. in economics from the University of Chicago.
+Seth W. Norton is currently the Jean and E. Floyd Kvamme Professor of Political Economy and former Director of the Wheaton Center for Faith, Politics & Economics.
 Professor Norton has held teaching positions at Triton College, Washington University, Illinois State University, and the University of Michigan.
 Norton has a broad teaching background, including American government, economics, finance, marketing and business strategy.
 At Washington University, Norton was the recipient of the Burlington Northern Foundation Award for distinguished achievement in teaching.

 - Palatine (Illinois) High School Athletic Hall of Fame, September, 2005